Communications and Publications Subcommittee

 This subcommittee promotes historic preservation in architectural education.
 We work with the AIA HRC Advisory Group to coordinate and collaborate with collateral organizations such as AIAS, ASCA, NCPE, NAAB, NCARB, NPS, and LOC to support the inclusion of preservation theory, principles and practices in architectural degree programs.
 The committee also supports educational programs through coordinating the efforts of HRC members who wish to present papers and continuing education sessions at the annual conventions and conferences of the American Institute of Architects and other HRC liaison organizations.
 The subcommittee also coordinates and supports competitions such as the Preservation as Provocation Competition and workshops such as the HRC sponsored Taliesin Colloquium.
 The Subcommittee Chair is Michael Bjornberg, FAIA.

-Historic American Building Survey (HABS) Coordinating Committee
+Historic American Buildings Survey (HABS) Coordinating Committee

-The HABS Coordinating Committee supports the National Park Service (NPS) in all aspects of the Historic American Building Survey (HABS); the annual Charles E. Peterson Prize, which is based on student HABS drawings; Leicester B. Holland Prize.
+The HABS Coordinating Committee supports the National Park Service (NPS) in all aspects of the Historic American Buildings Survey (HABS); the annual Charles E. Peterson Prize, which is based on student HABS drawings; Leicester B. Holland Prize.
 The committee acts as a liaison between the AIA, NPS, and the Library of Congress through annual meetings; helps define the mission, membership, and activities of the HABS/HAER/HALS (HHH) Foundation in support of the mission of Heritage Documentation Programs; and works with other professional organizations to encourage the mission of the Historic American Engineering Record (HAER) and Historic American Landscapes Survey (HALS).
-The Committee Chair is Michael Bjornberg, FAIA.
+The Committee Chair is Karl Stumpf, FAIA.
 View the full committee roster here.

 Historic Sites Advocacy Team

 The role of the HSAT subcommittee is to gather enough information to determine if an issue is of national importance for direct HRC involvement.
 If so, the team develops a proposed action for Advisory Group consideration.
 If not, support as appropriate the local component efforts in developing their most appropriate response to local issues, threats, risks.
 Minimally, the team also encourages local HRC committees to follow the developing HSAT Guidelines (available in Summer ’07) The document will serve as a basic guidance document for components and committees that will help them know when and how to get involved in a local preservation advocacy issue.
-Karl Stumpf, AIA is Team Chair.
+Maya Foty, AIA is Team Chair.